m-lab/website/_pages/policy-privacy.md

 may differ depending on your location, our ability to verify your identity, and any legal exceptions or obligations we may have

-#### Privacy by design and data minimisation when exercising your GDPR rights
+#### Privacy by design and data minimization when exercising your GDPR rights

 Exercising the above-mentioned rights will require you to prove your identity.
-M-Lab is committed to data privacy and specifically one of its core principles: data minimisation.
+M-Lab is committed to data privacy and specifically one of its core principles: data minimization.
 As such, we will not request a copy of your ID to prove your identity.
 Because we collect only your IP address at the time the test is run, we have no means of proving the test data belongs to you.
 Should you wish to exercise the rights listed above, we require proof that this IP address belonged